Off the Track

 Traditional racehorse diets are high in starch and low in fibre which has an impact on the health and efficiency of the digestive tract.
 Gastric ulcers are a common problem in racehorses and can be a reason for horses not ‘thriving’ or putting on weight in their new home – they may also cause the horse to be picky and have a limited appetite.
 Don’t be afraid to seek veterinary treatment if ulcers are suspected.

 A racing-fit horse is likely to be quite lean compared to a normal riding horse and so one of the first things to check is your horse’s bodyweight and body condition score.
 This is a starting point to establish whether the horse needs to maintain or gain weight and will therefore help determine what type of feed you need.
-If you need help with this, you could consider hosting a Dengie Diet Clinic at your yard and having your horse weighed on our portable weighbridge – call 0845 345 5115 or email for more information.
-Or alternatively you can watch our video below on how to condition score your horse.
+If you need help with this watch our video below on how to condition score your horse.

 To help promote digestive health and efficiency, keep the diet fibre based and start by feeding ad-lib forage.
 Ad-lib means as much as your horse can eat and so every time you walk past your horse’s stable they should still have something available to eat.
 At this stage, it is a good idea to weigh the forage given and then also to weigh any forage that is left.
 This will ensure that your horse is actually eating enough.
 As a rough guide, a horse that is stabled 24/7 will eat between 2-2.5% of their bodyweight in dry matter every day – for a 500kg horse this is 10-12.5kg.
 If you are using haylage, it is important to remember that this forage contains more moisture than hay and so you need to feed more.
 For example, you would need to feed 16-21kg of a haylage with 60% dry matter.

 For horses that need to gain weight, select more digestible fibre sources such as sugar beet and alfalfa and feed with oil for extra calories.
 Dengie Alfa-Beet is a blend of unmolassed sugar beet pulp and alfalfa, making it ideal for improving condition without making your horse fizzy – Dengie Alfa-Beet contains only a quarter of the sugar found in conventional molassed sugar beet.
-If feeding a fibre only ration or less than recommended of a feed with added vitamins and minerals then top up with a broad-spectrum vitamin and mineral supplement, like Dengie Performance Vits & Mins or Dengie Leisure Vits & Mins, or a balancer, such as Dengie Performance+ Balancer or Dengie Hi-Fi Balancer.
+If feeding a fibre only ration or less than recommended of a feed with added vitamins and minerals then top up with a broad-spectrum vitamin and mineral supplement.

 Adding a digestive supplement to the ration to help promote efficient feed utilisation to get the most out of the feed supplied is very useful at this stage.
-Dengie’s Digestive Health Plus combines yeast metabolites and live yeast, to aid fibre digestion, and a prebiotic to feed the beneficial gut bacteria.
+Digestive supplements combining yeast to aid fibre digestion and a prebiotic to feed the beneficial gut bacteria help to support the digestive process.
 It can be fed daily at a maintenance level or as a concentrated dose during times of stress, such as while travelling or adjusting to a new environment.

 Learning the Basics – considering diet when you begin ridden work or when there’s a change in workload.